lytv0511/Nutrivance/README.md

 ## Usage

-1. Launch the app on your iOS device
+1. Launch the app on your iOS or iPadOS device
 2. Select a nutrient category from the interactive grid
 3. Use the wheel picker for precise nutrient selection
 4. Long press the scanner button to analyze nutrition labels